Class Teacher in Ross Class is Mrs Pearce

 We always welcome offers of help in the classroom, so if you would like to help, please write a message in the contact book or speak to your child’s Teacher.

 The large branch outside the Key Stage One entrance is our Wish Tree.
-We will be attaching leaves to it, labelled with small resources we would love to have in school, but cannot easily budget for.
+We regularly attach leaves to it, labelled with small resources we need for current or future topics and other resources we would love to have in school, but cannot easily budget for.
 If you would like to donate any of the resources mentioned on the Wish Tree, we would be extremely grateful.
 Thank you in advance!